fracpete/waikato-templates/README.md

 waikato-templates
 =================

-Templates for presentations in LateX and LibreOffice format.
+Templates for presentations and letters in LateX and LibreOffice format.

 University of Waikato branded.